-Figure 5.
-An ivory mammoth ‘silhouette’ from Pavlov I.
+Figure 6.
+An ivory mammoth ‘silhouette’ from Pavlov I. Scale bar is 1 cm.

 Ceramic figurines display a diverse range of both stylistic and technical conventions for building and expressing body parts and limbs.
 Some ceramic animal and human figurines retain the representational convention developed in ivory of consolidating or compressing limbs together.
-Sometimes two limbs were modeled as a single unit, with no visual distinction between the legs (Figure 6).
+Sometimes two limbs were modeled as a single unit, with no visual distinction between the legs (Figure 7).